MicrosoftDocs/WSL/WSL/interop.md

 Properties of `WSLENV`:

 * It is shared; it exists in both Windows and WSL environments.
-* It is a list of enviornment variables to share between Windows and WSL.
+* It is a list of environment variables to share between Windows and WSL.
 * It can format environment variables to work well in Windows and WSL.

-There are four flags available in `WSLENV` to influence how that environemnt variable is translated.
+There are four flags available in `WSLENV` to influence how that environment variable is translated.

 `WSLENV` flags:

 * `/p` - translates the path between WSL/Linux style paths and Win32 paths.
 * `/l` - indicates the environment variable is a list of paths.
-* `/u` - indicates that this enviornment variable should only be included when running WSL from Win32.
+* `/u` - indicates that this environment variable should only be included when running WSL from Win32.
-* `/w` - indicates that this enviornment variable should only be included when running Win32 from WSL.
+* `/w` - indicates that this environment variable should only be included when running Win32 from WSL.

 Flags can be combined as needed.